 Your student account will provide details to your exact (direct) costs to attend George Fox University.
 If you have any further questions on any of your charges, please contact your student account specialist.

-The following are need-based and non-need-based federal financial aid available to ADP students.
+The following are non-need-based federal financial aid available to graduate students.

 Non-Need-Based Federal Aid